utkarsh2102/utkarsh2102.org/content/posts/foss-in-april-24.md

 - Triaged [atril](https://tracker.debian.org/pkg/atril),
 [zabbix](https://tracker.debian.org/pkg/zabbix), and
 [ruby3.1](https://tracker.debian.org/pkg/ruby3.1).
-- Asked Santiago for help in testing the atril update.
+- Asked Santiago for help in testing the atril update for buster.
 There are 2 CVEs open for the package.
 One is a Command Injection Vulnerability and the other one is about Remote Command Execution.
 I've gotten some feedback, will incorporate it and release the update in May.
 - Reviewed ruby3.1 DSA for the security team.
 Will prep E/LTS updates for ruby* next month.
 - Answered questions (& discussions) on IRC (#debian-lts and #debian-elts) and Matrix.
 - Participated and helped fellow members with their queries.